Defining a Green Horse

 When placing yourself and your equine accomplice into a new situation, it can be daunting, so what can you do to help your horse cope with this strange new world?
 An easy and simple way to help your horse to relax is using turn on the forehand, at the beginning of your warmup (or even in the car park before you get to the arena).

-Defining a Green Horse - At Competition
+Defining a Green Horse - a horse and rider at a competition

-• Using turn on the forehand
+Using turn on the forehand

 First, start in halt, flex your horse to either the left or the right and then WAIT!
 The biggest mistake riders make when riding a turn on the forehand is spinning the horse around on a small circle as soon as they bend them.
 To get a good quality bend the horse must first accept the bend and only then can you place the inside leg on to ask the inside hind leg to step underneath the body.
 It is important that the inside hind goes in-front of the outside hind.
 If a horse is stiff or tight they will step backwards with the inside hind leg.